-Headaches can ruin just about anything, and as they are the most common medical complaint, they must ruin quite a lot.
+Headaches can ruin just about anything, and as they are the most common medical complaint, they must wreak havoc unchecked.
 If you can’t think, you can’t work.
-I’m sure there are statistics compiled by some poor government agency concerning just how much productivity is lost to headaches each year, but you’re not here to discuss the GDP (which will cause an even larger headache), you’re here to learn how to get rid of a headache.
+I’m sure there are statistics compiled by some poor government agency concerning just how much productivity is lost to headaches each year, but you’re not here to discuss the GDP (which will cause an even larger headache), you’re here to learn how to get rid of headaches.

 There are many different types of headaches but by far the most common are tension headaches, which make up around 90% of all cases.
 These headaches are characterized by a dull pressure or tightness, as if a vice or constricting band were wrapped around your head.
 The pain is often felt on top of the head, forehead, or back of the neck.
 Unlike migraines, tension headaches will often hurt on both sides of the head.
 Migraine sufferers typically experience an intense throbbing that is dominant on one side.
 Generally, any kind of physical activity will quickly worsen a migraine.
 A very small percentage of the population experiences cluster headaches, which are characterized by intense, piercing pain in and around one eye.
 Whichever type of headache you’re dealing with, you’ll find some answers here.
 While this article is by no means a substitute for a doctor’s visit, I’ve dealt with headaches for years and have striven to find the best research-based treatments, practical preventative strategies, and coping methods for this common-yet-frustrating affliction.